 However this also requires entry into uncharted territories.
-Resilience calls for flexibility in adapting to new situations, and this entails innovating and experimenting, as you indicate you sometimes do.
-Definitely having no clear blueprints to follow may be disturbing, yet there are no choices but to take some risks.
+Resilience calls for flexibility in adapting to new situations, and this entails innovating and experimenting.
+Having no plans or blueprints to follow may be unsettling, and the only choice is to take some risks.